praeyz/Webscrapping/README.md

 # Webscrapping
-Here is a repository of my web scrapping using beautiful soup
+Here is a repository of my web scrapping using BeautifulSoup